 - Reduces the risk of temporomandibular joint disorder (TMJ)

 If you have concerns about your orthognathic surgery, please don’t hesitate to give our office a call.
-Here at Kuhni Orthodontics, we’re happy to answer any questions you may have!
+Here at Kuhni Orthodontic Studio, we’re happy to answer any questions you may have!